maxrousseau/pfla/README.md

 Documentation
 -------------

-Documentation of the package can be found here.
+Documentation of the package can be found here: <https://pfla.readthedocs.io/en/latest/>

 Contribute
 ----------